 The first example focuses on decision-making.
 Behavior in many different kinds of decisions (including value-guided decisions, memory-guided decisions, and sensory-guided decisions) is well fit by a model in which evidence for or against each option in the decision gradually accumulates over time, until it either reaches an internal threshold or the decision-making moment is imposed externally.
 How does this accumulation happen, i.e., what are the biophysical circuit mechanisms underlying evidence accumulation?
 The task we developed to study this in rats is described in Brunton et al. 2013 in the Publications list.

 The third and final example focuses on working memory, and is a task in which rats are presented with a first stimulus; then there is a pause; then they are presented with a second stimulus; and the rats must compare the two stimuli and make a binary decision based on the comparison.
 (This is our rodent analogue of deciding between the two DVDs in the music store.)
 We use this task to study short-term memory and decision-making.
-This task is adapted from a primate task used by the Romo lab (see Romo et al., 1999 in the Publications list).
+(See Akrami et al., 2018 in the Publications list).